Amazon Faves

 Willemstad Cruise Port to the City Center

 One thing I love about the Willemstad cruise port is that it’s so close to everything.
-Once you step off the cruise ship and walk down the pier, you’re right in the heart of Curaçao basically, as the city center is conveniently located just half a mile from the cruise port.
-Many of Curaçao’s top sites are also walkable, meaning that this is one of those port stops where spending money on an excursion is unnecessary.
+Once you step off the cruise ship and walk down the pier, you’re right in the heart of Curaçao as the city center is conveniently located just half a mile from the cruise port.
+Many of Curaçao’s top sites are also walkable, meaning this is one of those port stops where spending money on an excursion isn't necessary.

 Best Beaches Near the Curaçao Cruise Port

-Curaçao beaches are a little different from what cruises may be used to in other Caribbean ports of call.
+Why?
+Well, Curaçao beaches are a little different from what cruises may be used to in other Caribbean ports of call.
 The finest beaches on the island aren’t the vast stretches of sand but rather cozy, secluded inlets known as “Bocas” in Papiamentu.
-Papiamentu is a Creole language spoken in the Caribbean islands of Aruba, Bonaire, and Curaçao, as well as in some parts of the Netherlands Antilles.

 Mambo Beach